netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 ## RTT Estimation {#rtt}

-Similarily to congestion control, and following
+Similarly to congestion control, and following
 {{Section 5.1 of QUIC-MP}}, RTT estimation algorithm should be reset when the 4-tuple of a QUIC-path changes.
 As described in {{concon}} this can be avoided